-- Specific recommendations for test accommodations, including the use of any assistive devices or equipment required
+- Specific recommendations for test accommodations, including the use of any assistive devices or equipment required; and

-- If applicable, include copies of supporting documentation on official letterhead from your academic institutions (e.g., accessibility services office), other testing organizations, and/or your clinical training program.
+- If applicable, include copies of supporting documentation on official letterhead from your academic institutions (e.g., accessibility services office), other testing organizations, and/or your employer.